-Note: For compatibility with earlier versions of VirtualBox, the "createvdi" command is also supported and mapped internally to the "createhd" command.
+Note: For compatibility with earlier versions of VirtualBox, the "createvdi" command is also supported and mapped internally to the "createmedium" command.

-8.23 VBoxManage modifyhd
+8.23 VBoxManage modifymedium

-With the modifyhd command, you can change the characteristics of a disk image after it has been created:
+With the modifymedium command, you can change the characteristics of a disk image after it has been created:

-Note: Despite the "hd" in the subcommand name, the command works with all disk images, not only hard disks.
-For compatibility with earlier versions of VirtualBox, the "modifyvdi" command is also supported and mapped internally to the "modifyhd" command.
+Note: For compatibility with earlier versions of VirtualBox, the "modifyvdi" and "modifyhd" commands are also supported and mapped internally to the "modifymedium" command.

 The disk image to modify must be specified either by its UUID (if the medium is registered) or by its filename.
-Registered images can be listed by VBoxManage list hdds (see chapter 8.4, VBoxManage list, page 128 for more information).
+Registered images can be listed by VBoxManage list hdds (see chapter 8.4, VBoxManage list, page 126 for more information).
 A filename must be specified as valid path, either as an absolute path or as a relative path starting from the current directory.